Governance Framework

 Full Board or committee papers were sent to all Directors at least three days before the intended date of a Board meeting or a committee meeting.
 Management had supplied the Board and its committees with adequate information and explanations so as to enable them to make an informed assessment of the financial and other information put before the Board and its committees for approval.
 Management was also invited to join the Board or Board committee meetings where appropriate.

-For meetings of the Board, if a substantial shareholder or a Director has a conflict of interest in a matter to be considered by the Board which the Board has determined to be material, the matter must be dealt with by a physical Board meeting rather than a written resolution.
+For meetings of the Board, if a Director has a conflict of interest in a matter to be considered by the Board which the Board has determined to be material, the matter must be dealt with by a physical Board meeting rather than a written resolution.
 Independent non-executive Directors who, and whose close associates, have no material interest in the transaction shall be present at that Board meeting.
 Any Director who has a conflict of interest must abstain from voting.

 During the year under review, minutes of the Board meetings and meetings of Board committees were recorded in detail the matters considered and decisions reached at the meetings.
 Draft and final versions of minutes were sent to all Directors for their comments within a reasonable time after the Board or Board committee meetings were held.
 Minutes of the meetings are always kept by our Company Secretary, and the Board and committee members may inspect the documents and minutes of the Board and Board committees at any reasonable time by giving reasonable notice.